Skip to main content

 What’s Covered:

-Co-op programs allow students to get hands-on learning experiences, often while earning college credit and getting paid.
-In this post, we’ll provide some background on these programs and share some top schools with co-ops.
+Co-op programs provide students with the opportunity to gain hands-on learning experiences, often while earning college credit and receiving compensation.
+In this post, we’ll give some background on these programs and share some top schools with co-ops.

 What are Co-op Programs?